JavierxHernandez/jsonapi/README.md

 php artisan make:resource ArticleResource

-Note: Is use to formatter the resource with the structure api:json without the controller.
+Note: Is use to formatter the resource with the structure api:json out of the controller.

 ## Api Prefix